StevenFleming/Apollo/README.md

 ## Description

-_{Describes in text the benifits of climbing and the Gear needed to Climb both indoors and outdoors.
+_{Describes in text the benifits of climbing and the gear needed to climb both indoors and outdoors.
 Includes pictures for visual references }_

 ## Setup/Installation Requirements